Lawn Care FAQ’s – Common Lawn Problems

 What do I do about worn patches in my lawn?

+You may find yourself wondering why patches of your lawn are dying or becoming patchy.
 Many lawns have little areas which get worn down; it may be where the dog turns at the end of a run or where the children put up the goal posts; sometimes it’s for no obvious reason.
-But it can still be really irritating.
+It is one of the more common lawn problems, but it can still be really irritating.

 Fortunately, you can repair small areas very easily, either by reseeding or laying a small section of turf.
 It is important to prepare the site carefully to give the new grass a good start.
 And you will need to water the area well during dry weather until the grass is established.